Sustainable agriculture for nutrition and food security (POSAN-FS)

 - Infant mortality is reduced and the nutrition of children under three years of age is improved as a result of access to better quality vegetables, meat and the establishment of farmstead gardens.

-The project aims to increase the productivity of the goat and vegetable as well as spice crops.
-For this, the rural farmers will be facilitated to increase productivity of goat, vegetable and spice crops by enhancing technical knowhow on improved production practices, efficient post-harvest management, water efficient technology, breed technology, and climate resilient agriculture.
-It will increase access to critical modern inputs like improved breed, feed, improved vet service, agro-vet service, irrigation service and other production input services.
+The project aims to increase the productivity of goats and vegetables as well as spice crops.
+This will be achieved through introducing better farming practices, enhancing technical knowhow, more efficient post-harvest management, water efficient technology, breed technology, and climate resilient agriculture.
+The project will increase farmers' access to critical modern inputs like improved breed, feed, improved vet service, agro-vet service, irrigation service and other production input services.

-The project will also improve the nutritional status of women, children and vulnerable groups through nutritional awareness campaign, homestead gardening, school led nutrition awareness and promotion of neglected but nutritious crops.
-It will develop and mobilise existing mothers’ groups including Female Community Health Volunteers (FCHVs) as a crusader of nutrition campaign and form village level nutrition club.
-The nutrition clubs will be mobilised to demonstrate different practices on nutrition like feeding practice, nutrient value of food intake, health and hygiene, and child and pregnant women care.
+The project aims to improve the nutrition of women, children and vulnerable groups through awareness campaigns, homestead gardening, school led nutrition awareness and promotion of neglected but nutritious crops.
+It will develop and mobilise existing mothers’ groups including Female Community Health Volunteers (FCHVs) in nutrition campaigns and by forming village level nutrition clubs.
+These clubs will demonstrate different practices on nutrition like feeding practice, nutrient value of food intake, health and hygiene, and the care of children and pregnant women.

 POSAN-FS (Promotion of Sustainable Agriculture for Nutrition and Food Security project)